amitnatani/StringCalculatorIncubyte/README.md

 * Support of custom delimiter
 * Support of new lines in the given string
 * Raising exceptions for negative numbers
+* Ignore numbers greater than 1000
+* Can have delimiter containing more than 1 character

 ## How to run
 * Clone the repository